-- 81. Another consequence of industrial shellfish aquaculture is the introduction of plastic pollution to the intertidal waters and beaches, with grave impacts to wildlife, aesthetics, recreation, and food safety. - 82.
-According to the Corps, there are currently 34,441 acres of shellfish operations with artificial structure.
-The Corps also estimates that 23,409 acres of commercial shellfish authorized under the previous iteration of NWP 48 in 2017.
+- 79. Another consequence of industrial shellfish aquaculture is the introduction of plastic pollution to the intertidal waters and beaches, with grave impacts to wildlife, aesthetics, recreation, and food safety. - 80.
+According to the Corps, there are currently 34,441 acres of shellfish operations with artificial structures.
+The Corps also estimates that 23,409 acres of commercial shellfish operations currently use plastic gear, which is roughly half of all acres the Corps says it authorized under the previous iteration of NWP 48 in 2017.